jharlow/www/src/posts/some-agent-patterns.md

 This is not a conclusion section.
 I literally mean that we need to put all of these patterns together, much in the same way that refactoring patterns can interact and reinforce one another.
 I keep returning to this theme, but none of these patterns are finalized architectures, they are techniques.

-A router pattern can use an agent which uses skills to route to a handoff agent, which in turn might pass it's context into a tool loop agent with access to a subagent.
+A router pattern can place an agent with skills in charge of routing to a handoff agent, which in turn might pass on it's context to another tool loop agent with access to a subagent.
 The subagent might have so many tools it requires tool search.

 Many more patterns exist, the important thing is that you have clear, well tested implementation strategies for each one and exercise good judgement on which to use based on their tradeoffs and your use-case.

 An agent is an interface which can be implemented using any logic.
 Any logic includes the use of multiple agents which interact using different configurations and patterns.
 The complexity of your system, the functional requirements of the system capabilities that an agent abstracts, and the model you select will all influence which patterns you use, but avoid seeing "selecting one pattern as the architecture" as the underlying decision being made.
 Instead, decide "what patterns best support my organization right now?"